 Jeremy says he is first and foremost a proud husband and father.
 He grew up in Hove, East Sussex and, after A Levels, turned down a place in art college in order to pursue serious Torah studies.

-Jeremy learnt in Israel in Yeshivat Hamivtar / Brovenders (first in Moshav Elazar and then Efrat) and Ohr Someach (Jerusalem), subsequently gained his first degree from Jews’ College, London (where his foremost mentor was Rabbi Irving Jacobs, shlita [click link a second time if it does not work]), and then his PGCE and Masters (in ICT in Education) from the Institute of Education, London University.
+Jeremy learnt in Israel in Yeshivat Hamivtar / Brovenders (first in Moshav Elazar and then Efrat) and Ohr Someach (Jerusalem), subsequently gained his first degree from Jews’ College, London (where his foremost mentor was Rabbi Dr. Irving Jacobs, shlita [click link a second time if it does not work]), and then his PGCE and Masters (in ICT in Education) from the Institute of Education, London University.

-Left: Rosh HaYeshivah of Yeshivat Hamivtar, Rabbi Chaim Brovender, shlita; Right: Rabbi Irving Jacobs, shlita – former Principal, Jews’ College
+Left: Rosh HaYeshivah of Yeshivat Hamivtar, Rabbi Chaim Brovender, shlita; Right: Rabbi Dr. Irving Jacobs, shlita – former Principal, Jews’ College

 Jeremy later became a Fellow of the Lookstein Centre for Jewish Education in the Diaspora, Bar Ilan University; he and one other member of his cohort graduated from the Fellowship with Distinction, and were awarded prizes for their work.

 Left: Former Chief Rabbi Lord Jonathan Sacks, shlita – previously one of Jeremy’s teachers as Principal of Jews’ College; Centre: Rabbi Michoel Jablinowitz, shlita – Jeremy’s main Rebbe in Yeshivat HaMivtar (now Rosh Hayeshivah of Yeshivat Ateret Yerushalayim); Right: Rabbi Dovid Ebner, shlita – then Mashgiach Ruchani in Yeshivat HaMivtar (now Rosh Hayeshivah of Yeshivat Eretz HaTzvi)

 Jeremy now has many years’ experience in a number of Jewish schools, as a teacher, Head of Kodesh and Deputy Head Teacher.
 He trained in the Secondary sector, in Carmel College (Jewish boarding school), Oxfordshire, then worked in Ilford Jewish Primary School, Hasmonean Primary School, Kerem School (Primary), Beit Shvidler Primary School (formerly Edgware Jewish Primary School) and now Nancy Reuben Primary School.